rhaakoth/polybar/multi-monitor-with-transparency by haakoth/README.md

 The tray env is set/passed from launcher.sh in one of the two lines for primary display

-Custom/modified modules
+Custom/modified modules (acknowledgement when known are in modules.ini of top of script)

+The following 3, both modules have the same name, and one must at a minimum must be commented temp-cpu
+  - internal standard harcoded path (commented)
+  - modified to use env HWMON_PATH provided by launch.sh, launch.sh will need to be edited for appropriate hwmon temp-gpu
+  - internal (commented)
+  - modified for nvidia-smi
+powermenu
+  - EOS i3 (commented)
+  - Expand left, reboot and shutdown only options (unknown author)

+wireguard
+  - Simple connect/disconnect icon using nmcli cmd, and the grep can easily be modified for other vpn type connections

+cns caps/num
+  - script from EOS bswpm for Cap and Numlock indicator

 arch-updates
-temp-cpu -modified to use env HWMON_PATH in launch.sh temp-gpu -(2) internal (commented), modified for nvidia uptime wireguard powermenu -(2) EOS i3 (commented), modified from unknown author cns caps/num - script from EOS bswpm
+uptime
-Launchers term,thunar, firfox, edge, steam
+Launchers term, thunar, firfox, edge, steam

-Additional reference in scripts

 Many thanks to bitterhalt for his tokyo-night polybar implementation, which this was derived from.